NxNiki/udemy-aws-machine_learning/README.md

 To achieve optimal use of compute resources and faster training speed, you need to configure `instances`, `VPC subset` and `data storage` in the sampe AWS region and Availability Zone.

 For instances, it is recommended to use `EFA-enabled GPU instances supported by SageMaker AI` (P4d and P4de instances equipped with NVIDIA A100 GPUs).
-> Not all instance types support distributed training.
+> Not all instance types support distributed training with SMDDP.
 Check AWS official documents for instances supporting SMDDP (SageMaker AI distributed data parallelism).
+> pytorch DDP is supported for most of instances.

 For data storage, it is recommended to use Amazon FSx for Lustre with high throughput for storing training datasets and model checkpoints.